s3ql/s3ql/rst/man/fsck.rst

    Unable to access cache directory.

 :128:
-   This error code will be *added* to one of the codes above if errors have been found.
+   This error code will be *added* to one of the codes above if any file system errors have been found (no matter if they were corrected or not).

 .. include:: ../include/postman.rst